 Social protection systems are at the heart of boosting human capital and empowering people.
 They help individuals and families, especially the poor and vulnerable, cope with crises and shocks, find jobs, improve productivity, invest in the health and education of their children, and protect the aging population.

-Social protection systems that are well-designed and implemented can powerfully shape countries, enhance human capital and productivity, reduce inequalities, build resilience and end inter-generational cycle of poverty.
-Such systems and tools are transformative as they not only help the poor and most vulnerable mitigate economic and fiscal shocks, but also help ensure equality of opportunity by giving them a chance to climb out of poverty, and become productive members of society.
-Well-designed social protection programs are cost-effective, costing countries on average about 1.6 percent of GDP.
+Social protection systems that are well-designed can have powerful impacts of the long-term, by reducing inequalities, building resilience and ending the inter-generational cycle of poverty.
+Such systems and tools are transformative as they help mitigate economic and fiscal shocks and provide opportunity by giving people a chance to get out of poverty and become productive members of society.
+Well-designed social protection programs are cost-effective, costing countries on average about 1.5% of GDP.

 Many countries have embraced social protection instruments such as safety net programs to harness human capital.
 Apart from providing struggling families with supplemental income, social safety nets also increase access to information and services, improve productivity, protect the elderly, and support people while they look for work.

 The rapidly changing nature of work in countries at all income levels requires a dramatically new approach to social protection and labor policy, according to the report “Protecting All: Risk-Sharing for a Diverse and Diversifying World of Work”.
 It proposes an approach to worker protection and social security that is better adapted to an increasingly diverse and fluid world of work.
 These ideas are explored even more fully in the 2022 strategy update, “Charting a Course Towards Universal Social Protection: Resilience, Equity, and Opportunity for All”